davecrumbacher/transcribe-powershell/README.md

 # transcribe-powershell
 This repo contains PowerShell scripts for interacting with the [Amazon Transcribe](https://aws.amazon.com/transcribe/) service.
 The [Transcribe console](https://us-east-1.console.aws.amazon.com/transcribe/home) is very useful, but it only allows you to work with one transcription job at a time.
-The scripts in this repo provide an automated way of submitting multiple transcription requests, listing jobs, and deleting jobs, all within PowerShell.
+The scripts in this repo provide an automated way of submitting multiple transcription requests, listing jobs, and deleting jobs -- all within PowerShell.

 ## Setup
 Before you begin, you will need to setup your AWS credentials and your Windows environment to use those credentials.
 You only need to do this once.